 Bushfire testing services

-The objective of the new bushfire testing standards is to provide everyone responsible for building safety with a clear set of guidelines over how to test for the conditions a building can go through during a real bushfire.
+The objective of bushfire testing standards is to provide everyone responsible for building safety with a clear set of guidelines about how to test for the conditions a building can go through during a real bushfire.

 Reaction to Fire